-- (1) obtain an Risk Management Agency (RMA) policy or plan of insurance for the forage crop, or - (2) file the required paperwork and pay the administrative fee by the application closing date for Noninsured Disaster Assistance Program (NAP) coverage drought.
-Because this product does not cover all eligible perils, coverage from the Noninsured Disaster Assistance Program has to be made available to producers on the same acres covered by PRF policy to provide coverage for losses resulting from all eligible causes of loss including fire.
+- (1) obtain an Risk Management Agency (RMA) policy or plan of insurance for the forage crop, or - (2) file the required paperwork and pay the administrative fee by the application closing date for Noninsured Disaster Assistance Program (NAP) coverage

-Livestock producers are not required to purchase pilot program insurance to be eligible for LFP.
+Livestock producers are not required to purchase a pilot insurance program to be eligible for LFP.

-The only RMA-approved insurance program available for pastureland and grazing land in Montana is Pasture, Rangeland and Forage Rainfall Insurance (PRF-RI).
-This is a pilot program and only covers losses due to
+The only RMA-approved insurance program available for pastureland and grazing land in Wyoming is Pasture, Rangeland and Forage-Vegetation Index (PRF-VI).